-It is comparatively easy since you get detailed guidance throughout the whole piece.
-No need to remember or improvise.
-Of course it’s only easy once you know how to read music or tab notation.
+It is comparatively easy since you get detailed guidance throughout the whole piece, therefore, no need to remember or improvise.
+Of course, it’s only easy once you know how to read music or tab notation.

 There is a lot of learning material for guidance.
 Many books on learning music will give you ample material on this technique.

 In a group performance such as an orchestra or a band, having to read from a sheet music ensures everybody is in sync.
 It guides the whole performance.

 It provides the essential foundational skills and principles of music.
 Therefore, it prevents pick up of habits and practices that might derail your progress.

 While many wish they could read music, all of us admire a person who can pick up an instrument and just play a tune on it without any notes.

 This technique, admittedly, can be harder to master.Your mind will have to learn to do the reverse of reading and playing sheet music.
 However, some people find playing by ear much easier than reading notes – and some people find reading notes much easier than playing by ear!

 You listen to music playing and translate it into a mental sheet music.
 Finally, you then play it yourself.
 With practice your brain can go directly from hearing a song to knowing how to play it.